simplyphpdotcom/redmine-favorite-locations/README.md

 Redmine plugin: Favorite Locations
 ==================================

-Favorite Locations allows a redmine admin to configure their homescreen with various links to project pages.
-This saves time!
+Favorite Locations allows a user to add quick links to their favorite (read: most-accessed) redmine pages on their home page.
+It will save you valuable seconds that could otherwise have been spent travelling, wine-tasting or flying your helicopter.

 Installation
 ------------